-You may be already familiar with words like radio frequencies, 2.4GHz, 5GHz.
+You may be already familiar with words like radio frequencies, 2.4GHz, and 5GHz.
 These all words are related to the devices that provide connectivity from one to other media.
 Most people use some WiFi devices, for instance, modems, routers, etc., to connect to the internet.

 These WiFi modems and routers use radio frequencies, transmitting the internet to your devices like laptops, smartphones, tablets, etc. The primary difference between 2.4GHz and 5GHz WiFi is their range and bandwidth or speed.
 Of course, your primary internet speed depends on the internet plan you must have chosen, but it also depends on your router capacity.